-Some clinics will hire high school students to work kennels but unfortunately some may not.
-Finding a clinic that will let you volunteer or job shadow will greatly improve your knowledge of how a veterinary clinic runs and will give you insight to the challenges that veterinarians face daily.
+Some clinics will hire high school students to work kennels but unfortunately, some may not.
+Finding a clinic that will let you volunteer or job shadow will greatly improve your knowledge of how a veterinary clinic runs and will give you insight into the challenges that veterinarians face daily.
 Start young- it helps!

 2 – Take advantage of volunteer programs, spay/neuter days, and summer jobs during veterinary school.